 Death from Colorectal Cancer is Preventable

 The trend for the death rate of colorectal cancer has dropped steadily over the years.
 The development of colorectal cancer takes about 15 years and the death from colorectal cancer is preventable with early diagnosis.
-Colorectal cancer screening is strongly suggested to get diagnosed early to prevent death.
+Therefore, early screening and diagnosis of colorectal cancer screening is strongly suggested.

-Colorectal cancer screening is strongly suggested to get diagnosed early to prevent death.
-According to the American Cancer Society, the guideline for colorectal screening is to start the colorectal cancer screening at age 50 (most recent changes to age 45).
+According to the American Cancer Society, the guideline for colorectal screening is to start the screening at age 50 (most recent changes to age 45).
 However, among the 98 million Americans aged 50 to 84, one-third of them are not screened for colorectal cancer for different reasons.

 The Challenges and Drawbacks for the Current Colorectal Cancer Detection Methods